 First, what is scale polarity?
 A bipolar scale contrasts opposites, while the unipolar scale focuses on one attribute.
 When coded behind the scenes, a bipolar scale might be coded as -1, -0.5, 0, 0.5, 1, with the ends having the same absolute value but different numeric signs, where a unipolar scale might be coded as 0, 0.25, 0.5, 0.75, 1.
-For instance, for a likelihood scale, think of Not at all likely as corresponding to 0% of the time, Moderately likely to 50% of the time, and Completely likely to 100% of the time.
+For instance, for a likelihood scale, think of Not at all likely as corresponding to 0% of the time, Somewhat likely to 50% of the time, and Completely likely to 100% of the time.

 The Difficulty with Bipolar Scales